larry0x/abstract-account/README.md

 That's it - AA isn't complicated, and we don't break any existing thing.
 To sum it up: *two new sudo methods on the contract side, two new Ante/PostHandler decorators on the state machine side*.

+## Parameters

+There are a few parameters you can use to customize the behavior of AbstractAccounts.
+They are updatable by the module's authority, typically set to the gov module account.

+- `allow_all_code_ids` and `allowed_code_ids`

+  Some chains may want to keep it permissioned which contracts can be instantiated as AbstractAccounts.
+They can do this by configuring these two parameters.

+- `max_gas_before` and `max_gas_after`

+  Some chains may also want to limit how much gas can be consumed by the Before/AfterTx hooks.
+The main consideration is DoS attacks - if a malicious account has an infinite loop in on of these hooks, large amount of CPU power will be used, but since the tx fails (it uses more gas than the block gas limit) the attacker doesn't need to pay any gas fee.
+To prevent this, set gas limits by configuring these two params.

+## How to use

+See the [simapp](./simapp/) for an example.

 ## Demo

 This repository contains three SCAs for demo purpose.
 Note, they are not considered ready for production use: